 Further, when patients are angry, they are more likely to sue.
 Similarly, patients are more apt to file a claim when they feel like they are not being heard or their questions are not being answered.

 Active patient engagement is a quality measure of the Institute for Healthcare Improvement’s Triple Aim Initiative, a framework targeted at optimizing health systems

 “to improve care, improve population health, and reduce costs per capita.”

-Through effectively promoting patient engagement, physicians and practice staff can not only enhance patient safety by reducing the likelihood of adverse outcomes, but also reduce the likelihood of a malpractice claim.
+Through effectively promoting patient engagement, physicians and practice staff can enhance patient safety by reducing the likelihood of adverse outcomes.
+This also reduces the likelihood of a malpractice claim.

 4 things you can do to improve patient engagement

-To achieve engagement, physicians should be aware of the patient experience within their practices.
+To achieve engagement, physicians must be aware of the patient experience within their practices.
 Consider the following tips:

 1. Learn what your patients are experiencing

 Doctors should conduct regular tests on their systems and processes to see what patients experience in each of the following scenarios:

 - walk into the waiting room